WHO: Monkeypox won’t turn into pandemic, but many unknowns

 “You may have these lesions for two to four weeks (and) they may not be visible to others, but you may still be infectious,” she said.

-Last week, a top adviser to WHO said the monkeypox outbreak in Europe, U.S., Israel, Australia and beyond was likely linked to sex at two recent raves in Spain and Belgium.
-That marks a significant departure from the disease’s typical pattern of spread in central and western Africa, where people are mainly infected by animals like wild rodents and primates.
+Last week, a top adviser to WHO said the outbreak in Europe, U.S., Israel, Australia and beyond was likely linked to sex at two recent raves in Spain and Belgium.
+That marks a significant departure from the disease’s typical pattern of spread in central and western Africa, where people are mainly infected by animals like wild rodents and primates, and epidemics haven’t crossed borders.

 Most monkeypox patients experience only fever, body aches, chills and fatigue.
 People with more serious illness may develop a rash and lesions on the face and hands that can spread to other parts of the body.
 No deaths have been reported in the current outbreak beyond Africa.

 Monkeypox is related to smallpox, but has milder symptoms.
-After smallpox was declared eradicated in 1980, countries suspended their mass immunization programs, a move that some experts believe may be helping monkeypox spread now, since there is now little widespread immunity to related diseases.
-Smallpox vaccines are also protective against monkeypox.
+After smallpox was declared eradicated in 1980, countries suspended their mass immunization programs, a move that some experts believe may be helping monkeypox spread, since there is now little widespread immunity to related diseases; smallpox vaccines are also protective against monkeypox.

-Lewis said it was also uncertain how much immunity people who were previously vaccinated against smallpox might still have, since that was at least more than four decades ago.
-She said WHO’s priority was to stop the current spread of monkeypox before the disease became entrenched in new regions.

-“If we all react quickly and we all work together, we will be able to stop this,” she predicted.
-“We will be able to stop it before it reaches more vulnerable people and before it establishes itself as a replacement for smallpox.”
+Lewis said it would be “unfortunate” if monkeypox were able to “exploit the immunity gap” left by smallpox 40 years ago, saying that there was still a window of opportunity to close down the outbreak so that monkeypox would not become entrenched in new regions.